Linear superposition as a core theorem of quantum empiricism: Numeri

 where $\odot$ is a designation for the new binary operation.
-Its resultant structure is derived from the arithmetic nature \eqref{mult} of the 1"=dimensional replication \eqref{real} described above, \ie, from the rules
+Its resultant structure is derived from the arithmetical nature \eqref{mult} of the 1"=dimensional replication \eqref{real} described above, \ie, from the rules

-Here, a positivity/""negativity of symbols $(\msf n,\msf m)$ in \eqref{nmPsi} should also be taken into account.
+Here, a positivity/"!negativity of symbols $(\msf n,\msf m)$ in \eqref{nmPsi} should also be taken into account.
 Having regard to the foregoing, rules \eqref{nmU}--\eqref{NM} generate the Ansatz

-wherein all the four signs~$\pm$ are independent of each other, and the ($\times$)"=multiplication of 1"=dimensional numbers in \eqref{mult} and \eqref{NM} have been re"=denoted by the habitual standard $\msf N\,\msf m\DEF\msf N\times\msf m$.
+wherein all four signs~$\pm$ are independent of each other, and the $\smallc({\times}\smallc)$"=multiplication of 1"=dimensional numbers in \eqref{mult} and \eqref{NM} have been re"=denoted by the habitual standard $\msf N\,\msf m\DEF\msf N\times\msf m$.
+What should the pair"=composition rule \eqref{ansatz} be?

-As was the case previously, just emerged binarity for $\odot$ should inherit associativity, existence of unity $\mathds1$, and of inversions.
+As was the case previously, the just emerged binarity for $\odot$ should inherit""---due to its operator origin""---""associativity, existence of unity $\mathds1$, and of inversions.
 Namely, if the $(\msf n,\msf m)$"=pairs are identified with the notation \eqref{g+} according to the convention

 then the following properties should be declared:

 From \eqref{nmU}--\eqref{NM} it is not difficult to see that the combining \eqref{m+} with \eqref{g+} leads to a distributive coordination of operations $\oplus$ and $\odot$: